-- Plus Size: Though some women are fighting to eradicate this term altogether, “plus size” continues to be the most common way to reference sizes 14 and up in the retail industry.
+- Plus Size: So, what is plus size?
+What is considered plus size?
+Though some women are fighting to eradicate this term altogether, “plus size” continues to be the most common way to reference sizes 14 and up in the retail industry.
 The “plus” refers to being outside “standard” sizing—as a result, some argue that it further separates and otherizes women sizes 14 and up.

 - Size Inclusive: Many brands these days are touting size-inclusiveness, but some are truly missing the mark.
 Plus-size fashion consumers suggest that at least going up to a size 24 is necessary before claiming to be inclusive, but since inclusivity in all realms is a popular choice these days, some brands may be prematurely cashing in on the moment.

 - Stout Wear: In the early 1900s, retailers started producing ready-to-wear styles in larger sizes and called it “stout wear.”
 This was the first example of what later became known as plus-size fashion.

 These are the many movements in fashion, food*, or social media that have fought against size discrimination and for inclusivity.

 - Body Neutrality: Body neutrality came to be in response to the body-positivity movement.
 Instead of requiring us to love our bodies no matter what at all times, body-neutrality supporters believe we should simply accept ourselves as we are.
 It’s about not beating yourself up if you have a low day or forcing positivity on yourself at all times.
 It’s about removing value from our appearances entirely.